 The influx of patrons flooding the site made joining OpenTable seem like a no-brainer for restaurants in the area; they wanted to go where the diners were.

 “The diner proposition grew and it truly was a quintessential network effect that took root,” Xenakis said.
 “And it took off from there.”

 Growth accelerated at a blinding rate in OpenTable’s early days, according to Xenakis.
 The company would concentrate on one market, drill down deep, then move on to the next one.
 First, they targeted all the U.S. cities in which there was an NFL team.
 Then it targeted the outskirts of each of those cities.
 Over time, there was scarcely an urban area that didn’t have a presence on OpenTable.

 Since both diners and restaurants were on OpenTable — and each wanted something from the other — both parties were incentivized to stick around and keep using it.

-In his book Platform Scale, business scholar Sangeet Paul Choudary writes, “Network effects also create stickiness,” later adding, “For a platform business, user commitment and active usage, not sign-ups or acquisitions, are true indicators of customer adoption.”
+In the book Platform Scale, business scholar Sangeet Paul Choudary writes, “Network effects also create stickiness,” later adding, “For a platform business, user commitment and active usage, not sign-ups or acquisitions, are true indicators of customer adoption.”

 OpenTable explored additional ways to keep users engaged on its platform rather than booking a reservation the old-fashioned way (or flocking to a competitor).
 One way it did this was implement a loyalty program.

-Customers of OpenTable were awarded loyalty points for booking reservations at certain restaurants on off hours and off days.
+Customers of OpenTable received loyalty points for booking reservations at certain restaurants on off hours and off days.
 This was good for all parties involved: the restaurants (who didn’t want table space to go to waste), OpenTable (who got a kickback from the restaurants) and customers (who received points, which could be redeemed for money).